exercism/kotlin/README.md

    (see [exercism.io: Installing Kotlin](http://exercism.io/languages/kotlin/installing))
 -  **Setup a branch on a fork of [exercism/kotlin](https://github.com/exercism/kotlin) on your computer.**

-Use those instructions (in conjunction with the [Git basics doc](https://github.com/exercism/docs/blob/master/contributing-to-language-tracks/git-basics.md)) to:
+Use those instructions (in conjunction with the [Git Basics doc](https://github.com/exercism/docs/blob/master/contributing-to-language-tracks/git-basics.md)) to:
    * "fork" a repository on GitHub;
    - install `git`;
    - "clone" a copy of your fork;